Marie Leblanc: Editor and translator

 In 1890, Leblanc founded the literary magazine La Semaine littéraire de l’île Maurice, but its publication was interrupted by the 1892 cyclone.
 Over the following years, she founded over a dozen periodicals and seasonal publications, including Le Soleil de juillet, which published every July 14 (Bastille Day) from 1891 to 1915; La Nouvelle Revue historique et littéraire, a weekly review that was published from 1897 to 1904; Les Roses de Noël, published every year on Christmas from 1892 to 1914; and Port-Louis mondain, a seasonal publication covering operas and operettas that ran from 1897 to 1908.

-These publications, which were written in French during the island's British colonial period, allowed Leblanc to promote French literature while integrating the Mauritian elite into the Anglo-Saxon cultural landscape.
+These publications, which were written in French during the island's British colonial period, allowed Leblanc to promote French literature while integrating the Mauritian elite into the British cultural landscape.

 To further establish ties between Anglophone and Francophone culture in Mauritius, she translated two novels and several short stories from English into French.
 She also edited several single-issue bilingual French-English publications, including Victoria Review, honoring Queen Victoria, in 1897; Le Couronnement in 1902 and 1911, to celebrate the accession to the throne of Edward VII of England and then George V; and L'Entente cordiale in 1803.
 The magazines Rex Imperator and The Empire Day also focused on England.

 Her presence in the island's literary circles was highly influential; the researcher Robert Furlong described her as playing an essential role in the development of Mauritian literature.
 She worked with some of the best-known authors in the country including Charles Baissac, Léoville L'Homme, Alphonse Gaud, Raoul Ollivry, and Savinien Mérédac.
 Through her many publications, she also enabled several other women to become published authors.